Heritage travel: Dakota and Ojibwe

 Weekend handicrafts workshops and

 special events, such as storytelling in Ojibwe, are held year-round.
+A powwow is held on Memorial Day.

 the shores of Lake Vermilion in northeast Minnesota, near Tower, the